 Micrel AN 27 - Troubleshooting Switching Power Supplies - Troubleshooting Switching Power Supplies

-The LIN Serial Analyzer development tool enables the user to monitor and communicate to a LIN (Local Interface Network) bus using a Personal Computer (PC).
-This is a powerful tool which can be used to send messages, monitor the bus traffic, perform errors checks and filter messages amongst many other features, allowing the user to develop and debug the system implementation.
+The LIN Serial Analyzer development tool enables you to monitor and communicate to a Local Interface Network (LIN) bus using a Personal Computer (PC).
+This is a powerful tool that can be used to send messages, monitor the bus traffic, perform errors checks and filter messages amongst many other features, allowing you to develop and debug the system implementation.

-Development board for ATA6612C, ATA6613C and ATA6614Q ICs.
-It is designed to accelerate programming, prototyping and testing of new LIN designs.
+This development board for ATA6612C, ATA6613C and ATA6614Q ICs is designed to accelerate programming, prototyping and testing of new LIN designs.

-The TimeFlash 2 programmer allows users to program Microchip’s field programmable oscillators to a custom frequency in second enabling fast prototyping and testing.
+The TimeFlash 2 programmer allows users to program Microchip’s field-programmable oscillators to a custom frequency in seconds, enabling fast prototyping and testing.
 This tool, now in its second generation, has the ability to measure frequency accuracy and power consumption of standard oscillators, regardless of vendor, making it a valuable lab tool for engineers.
-Microchip’s oscillators are available in industry standard packages that are drop-in replacements to standard crystal oscillators.
+Microchip’s oscillators are available in industry-standard packages that are drop-in replacements to standard crystal oscillators.